Write for Us

 We will be happy to review your materials.
 We may review your materials unilaterally, or we may seek peer reviews to round out our view of the intended book.
 In either case, we will provide you with feedback, ranging from declining interest in the project to providing further suggestions on changes in the proposal and scope of the work, based on our editorial experiences, to acceptance of the proposal.
 Please allow us a reasonable amount of time for this review process.

-To submit your proposal, contact our editors who cover the following areas:
+To submit your proposal, contact our editor, Jeanne Glasser.

 Your prospectus should include the following information: